cchandre/RG/README.md

 - *Kappa*: float; definition of *I-*
 ####
 - *CanonicalTransformation*: 'Lie', 'Lie_scaling', 'Lie_adaptive'; method to compute the canonical Lie transforms
-- *LieSteps*: integer; number of steps in the scaling and squaring procedure to compute exponentials
+- *LieSteps*: integer; number of steps in the scaling and squaring procedure to compute exponentials (for 'Lie_scaling')
-- *MinStep*: float; minimum value of the steps in the adaptive procedure to compute exponentials
+- *MinStep*: float; minimum value of the steps in the adaptive procedure to compute exponentials (for 'Lie_adaptive')
-- *AbsTol*: float; absolute tolerance for the adaptive procedure to compute exponentials
+- *AbsTol*: float; absolute tolerance for the adaptive procedure to compute exponentials (for 'Lie_adaptive')
-- *RelTol*: float; relative tolerance for the adaptive procedure to compute exponentials
+- *RelTol*: float; relative tolerance for the adaptive procedure to compute exponentials (for 'Lie_adaptive')
 ####
 - *TolMax*: float; value of Hamiltonian norm for divergence
 - *TolMin*: float; value of Hamiltonian norm for convergence